-Kids engage in dialogue, hear the heavy-hitting messages, trial-and-error their way through, and are re-engaged in dialogue about what didn't stick as needed.
+Your child engages in a dialogue, hears the heavy-hitting messages, trial-and-errors her way through, and is re-engaged in a dialogue about what didn't stick as needed.

 Simple + Effective Formula To Raise Your Digital Kid™

-There Are 3 Tools That You Need To Be A Relatonship-Focused Parent And Teacher With Kids About Their Online Use
+There Are 3 Tools That You Need To Be A Relatonship-Focused Parent With Your Child About Her Online Use

 AN ADULT-CHILD Cell Phone Contract